Majid Rahnema: Biography

+He from of family Haeri Mazandarani.

 Long an ambassador, he represented Iran at the UN for twelve successive sessions of 1957 to 1971.

 He was Commissioner of the United Nations in Rwanda and Burundi in 1959, for elections and the referendum that led these countries to independence.
 He also served on the University Council of the United Nations from 1974 to 1978, and also resident representative of the United Nations in Mali.

 Between 1967 and 1971 he was Minister of Science and Higher Education in Iran under the Shah.
 In 1971, he created an Institute for Studies of Endogenous Development, inspired by the educational ideas of Paulo Freire, to begin a development project basis with the farmers of Lorestan.

 After his retirement in 1985 he taught at the University of California at Berkeley for six years, then, from 1993, to Claremont Pitzer Colleges.
 He then settled in France, where he taught at the American University of Paris.